 This recipe uses the overnight method for a grainy, chewy loaf with lots of fiber.
-I also make it with cracked wheat instead of 10-grain cereal.
 You’ll need a 5-quart Dutch oven with an oven-proof handle and parchment paper (Reynolds brand is best).
 BE SURE TO AERATE YOUR FLOUR BEFORE MEASURING. - Jenny Jones

 - 1/3 cup 10 grain cereal, dry & uncooked (I use Bob's Red Mill)